 Stick them on with a dab of melted chocolate.
 It's what I did to create the Witch's Hat Macaron Tower.
 Don't be scared to make a mess, either, as too much chocolate 'glue' can make them look like black eyes!

-Looking for pumpkin recipes?
+Looking for more pumpkin recipes?

-There are plenty more on the French market's pumpkin page.
+See the French market's pumpkin page.

-Surprising Macaron Flavours to Die For
+9. Halloween Macaron Ideas to Die For

 Exploding Sugar

+Add some extra exploding sugar (sucre pétillant) to top these already fizzy Orangina or Fanta macarons.
 The recipe is in Teatime in Paris and is easily adaptable to make Coca-Cola macarons too, making it a spookily black filling!

 Did I say WASABI?
 Yes, this fiery Japanese mustard packs a punch.
-There's just enough wasabi to add some intriguing heat in that macaron filling.
+There's just enough wasabi to add some intriguing heat in that macaron ganache filling.
 Yet the sweetness of the macaron puts out the fire!

 Although it looks like a whopping load of wasabi in the ganache recipe, the right dosage of white chocolate, coconut cream, vanilla and pistachio makes a perfect Hallowe'en concoction.
 The surprising mixture cuts out the fire just leaving the hint of wasabi behind on the tongue.